theopensourceway/guidebook/CONTRIBUTING.md

 ### 1. Review outstanding issues

-- Check [the list of outstanding issues](https://github.com/theopensourceway/guidebook/issues) to identify something project needs and you'd like to offer.
+- Check [the list of outstanding issues](https://github.com/theopensourceway/guidebook/issues) to identify something the project needs and you'd like to offer.
-- Alternatively, see one of the projects various [work boards](https://github.com/theopensourceway/guidebook/projects) to get a sense of tasks-in-progress that could use your help.

 ### 2. Raise your hand

 - Once you've found an issue you can help us address, join the conversation about it.
+You can do this by responding to a pre-existing [issue](https://github.com/theopensourceway/guidebook/issues), creating a new one, or starting a more general [discussion](https://github.com/theopensourceway/guidebook/discussions).
 Project maintainers and guidebook editors will want to know who's volunteering to add new material or assist with.

 ### 3. Start working

-#### Editorial tasks
+We classify issues into three general types:

+- `Bug`: Something is broken and needs to be fixed (a link does work, a word is misspelled, a footnote points to the wrong place, etc.)
+- `Feature`: Something is missing that should be added (an existing chapter could be expanded, a new chapter could be added, etc.)
+- `Task`: Something that isn't necessarily *broken* or *missing* but nevertheless needs to be *done* (chapters could be re-ordered, a new version of the guide should ship, etc.)

+#### Providing a bugfix

+If you've selected an issue marked `Bug`, you can start contributing immediately following these steps:

+- Comment on [the issue](https://github.com/theopensourceway/guidebook/issues) you've selected, expressing your interest and indicating what you're thinking of contributing.
+- Alternatively, simply dive right in a fix the issue by opening a pull request!
+Link that pull request to an open issue so maintainers know what your work is meant to address.
+- Refer to the project [style guide](https://github.com/theopensourceway/the-project/wiki/Style-Guide) (updated regularly) for guidance on how to format your fixes.

+#### Adding a feature

-If you've selected an **editorial** task, you can start contributing immediately following these steps:
+If you've selected an issue marked `Feature`, you can start contributing immediately following these steps:

-- Comment on the editorial issue you've selected, expressing your interest and indicating what you're thinking of writing about.
-If you're ready, propose an outline for your chapter.
-If you need more guidance on what should be in the outline, work with the project's [lead writer](https://github.com/shaunix) and any other interested contributors who've also left comments.
+- If you're prosing a new chapter, open [an issue](https://github.com/theopensourceway/guidebook/issues) to describe what you'd like to add to the guidebook.
+If you're ready, sketch a brief but comprehensive outline for it.
+You can do this directly in the issue itself.
+If you need more guidance on what should be in the outline, just ask!
+Don't let a blank page (or file) keep you from getting started.
+- If you're proposing material for a pre-existing chapter, fork the project repository and add material on a topic of your choice to that chapter.
+Then submit a pull request outlining your changes so an editor can review what you've added and work with you to polish it.
-- Refer to the project [style guide](https://github.com/theopensourceway/guidebook/blob/master/STYLE.adoc) (updated regularly) for pointers—but don't let small details slow you down.
+- Refer to the project [style guide](https://github.com/theopensourceway/the-project/wiki/Style-Guide) (updated regularly) for pointers—but don't let small details slow you down.
 An editor will help you polish your work before it's finished.
-- Examine [the outline](https://github.com/theopensourceway/guidebook/blob/master/OUTLINE.adoc) and identify or more chapters you are interested in writing (or co-writing!).
-- Comment in the issue that corresponds to your chosen chapter, letting others working on the project know that you're interested in working on a particular chapter.
-Editorial leads will move the card for your chapter(s) between columns on the [editorial project board](https://github.com/theopensourceway/guidebook/projects/1).
-Once you're ready for an editorial review, post another note in the same issue, and we'll work on moving your card along our editorial process.
-- Examine [the chapter file](https://github.com/theopensourceway/guidebook) that corresponds to the chapter you've identified.
-You may find some source or seed material someone has already contributed into that chapter.
-Feel free to use that material; build on it to start, fill out, or complete a chapter.
-Or simply use it inspiration if it doesn't fit your vision.
-You can also consult the [1.0 guide](https://theopensourceway.org/wiki) for similar inspiration.
-- Fork the project repository and adding material on a topic of your choice to its respective chapter.
-Then submit a pull request outlining your changes so an editor can review what you've added and work with you to polish it.
-- Alternatively, propose edits to a guidebook chapter directly in your browser.
-Select a file in [the project repository](https://github.com/theopensourceway/guidebook) by clicking on it.
-Locate and click the [pencil icon](https://octicons.github.com/icon/pencil/) at the top of every file in the repository.
-Make chages to the file in your browser, then submit that file for review.

-#### Technical tasks

-- [Update with instructions for performing **technical** tasks]

-#### Marketing tasks

-- [Update with instructions for performing **marketing** tasks]
+#### Completing a task

+If you've selected an issue marked `Task`, you can start contributing immediately by following these steps:

+- Comment on [the issue](https://github.com/theopensourceway/guidebook/issues) you've selected, indicating your willingness to pitch in.
+- Describe your proposed approach to completing the task.
+Occasionally, issues of this type will contain *problems* but not *solutions*.
+Help us identify the solution!

 ## Suggesting a change via a GitHub pull request

 You are welcome to make pull requests against this repo from your own fork.
 Here is how we recommend you manage this:

 ### Forking and cloning the upstream repo